 Exactly.

-As they post again that, hey, we're getting threats.
+As they post again that, Hey, we're getting threats.

-Now, I want to go into uh what they're trying to push, like, because you know, like getting these uh like kink games is not the real goal here.
+Like, you know, we're not going to post any pictures this time we've learned our lesson but at the same time like that kind of indicates that you know maybe this isn't just some prudish catholic ladies now i want to go into uh what they're trying to push like because you know like getting these uh like kink games is not the real goal here.

-No, so so let me so now let's go into the other things they were going after.
+So now let's go into the other things they were going after.

 For example, let me make a point.

-That's the government basically telling the people there's some things we just shouldn't be spending money on, right?
+There's some things we just shouldn't be spending money on, right?

 The DIA musical in Ireland for $70,000.